Millennium Summit: The summit

 The president of Finland, Tarja Halonen, and the president of Namibia, Sam Nujoma, co-chaired the Millennium Summit.
 This was due to the presidency over the General Assembly of Theo-Ben Gurirab in the fifty-fourth session and that of Harri Holkeri in the fifty-fifth session.
 Therefore, the heads of state of Finland and Namibia were chosen to preside over the summit.

 Kofi Annan, the secretary-general of the United Nations, opened the Millennium Summit on 6 September 2000.
 Before moving into the summit, Annan called for a minute's silence for four United Nations workers who were killed in West Timor by pro-Indonesian militiamen.
 U.S. President Bill Clinton and Russian President Vladimir Putin delivered a plea for world peace and disarmament.
 Sixty-three other speakers spoke for five minutes each.
 In the duration of the summit, Bill Clinton held separate meetings with Israel's prime minister, Ehud Barak, and Palestinian leader Yasser Arafat, calling on them to reach a peace agreement between the two nations, although no actual progress was made in doing so.
 Both sides were still committed to reaching such an agreement, however.

 On 7 September, various heads of state discussed peacekeeping issues.
 They discussed these issues at a round-table meeting of the United Nations Security Council.
-Seventy speakers were scheduled for this day during the summit, including Chinese President Jiang Zemin, South African President Thabo Mbeki, Sri Lankan President Chandrika Kumaratunga, Japanese Prime Minister Yoshiro Mori, and President of Sierra Leone Ahmad Kabbah.
+Seventy speakers were scheduled for this day during the summit, including General Secretary of the Chinese Communist Party Jiang Zemin, South African President Thabo Mbeki, Sri Lankan President Chandrika Kumaratunga, Japanese Prime Minister Yoshiro Mori, and President of Sierra Leone Ahmad Kabbah.

 The final day of the Millennium Summit, 8 September, ended after 60 world leaders each gave their five-minute speech.
 The speakers included Indonesian President Abdurrahman Wahid, Zimbabwean President Robert Mugabe, Nigerian President Olusegun Obasanjo, and Indian Prime Minister Atal Behari Vajpayee.